figaw/praqma.com/_posts/2016-02-22-a-pragmatic-workflow.md

 Both GitHub, Waffle and Jenkins contributes to their part of the magic.

 ### GitHub issues integration to git commits messages
-* When a commit message mentions an issue number prefixed with a # (hash) a reference to that particular commit is automatically added to the issue
+* When a commit message mentions an issue number prefixed with a # (hash) a reference to that particular commit is automatically added to the issue.
-* It the commit message mentions one of the [keywords](https://help.github.com/articles/closing-issues-via-commit-messages/){: target="_blank"} `fixed`, `resolved` or `closed` before the issue - It's automatically closed
+* It the commit message mentions one of the. [keywords](https://help.github.com/articles/closing-issues-via-commit-messages/){: target="_blank"} `fixed`, `resolved` or `closed` before the issue - It's automatically closed.

 ### In Waffle.io integration with branch naming conventions and labels

-* When a branch is created and mentions an issue number: like this `112-fix`or `fix-#112` and it's pushed to `origin` then waffle.io will mark issue #112 as _work in progress_
+* When a branch is created and mentions an issue number: like this `112-fix`or `fix-#112` and it's pushed to `origin` then waffle.io will mark issue #112 as _work in progress_.
-* The same effect can occur even without actually pushing the branch to `origin`, but simply by adding the label that Waffle.io uses for marking work in progress (we use the label "Status - In progress")
+* The same effect can occur even without actually pushing the branch to `origin`, but simply by adding the label that Waffle.io uses for marking work in progress (we use the label "Status - In progress").
-* When the label that waffle.io uses to indicate that an issue is workable (groomed) is assigned to an issue - it's automatically moved to the _Workable_ column (we use the label "Status - workable" for this)
+* When the label that waffle.io uses to indicate that an issue is workable (groomed) is assigned to an issue - it's automatically moved to the _Workable_ column (we use the label "Status - workable" for this).

 ### On Jenkins CI
-* The Pretested Integration Plugin is set up to monitor when a branch is pushed and follows the naming convention `ready/*`.
-Then the integration onto the GitGub default branch - typically `master` or `gh-pages`-  runs automatically
+* The Pretested Integration Plugin is set up to monitor when a branch is pushed that follows the naming convention `ready/*`.
+It then kicks off the integration onto the GitHub default branch - typically `master` or `gh-pages`.
-* When the integration is done, the integration is pushed to `origin` and the `ready/*` branch is removed
+* When the integration is done, the new commit is pushed to `origin` and the `ready/*` branch is removed.

 ## Setting up labels